 Mealybug Description

-Mealybugs are oval-shaped soft insects covered in white or grayish wax.
+Mealybugs are oval-shaped soft insects covered in white or greyish wax.
 Adults measure 1/10 – 1/4 inch long.
 Most mealybug species possess projections that give them the appearance of having many legs.
 When found on plants, they are like a small piece of cotton attached.
 They move slowly but when they discover a place to feed, they will not move and create a group on the plant.

 In order to feed, mealybugs stick their pointed mouthparts called stylets into the plant to begin extracting juices.
 Their favorite part of the plant to stay is the underside of the leaves and stems.
 Bushes and shrubs are also susceptible to the infestation of this insect.